IIIF/website/source/get-started/how-iiif-works.md

 {{ theme.block-start }}
 <div class="content" markdown="1">

-{% include content/inline-image.html image="assets/images/zeplin/delivery@3x.png" alt_text="delivery diagram" caption="A diagram of how IIIF delivery works." float="right"%}

 ## Introduction
 Learning about IIIF (generally pronounced "triple-eye-eff") can be overwhelming at first, especially if you’re not a programmer, so we've created a plain-language guide for newcomers.
 We've also created a glossary of ["Key concepts you’ll encounter when working with IIIF"]({{ site.root_url | absolute_url }}/get-started/how-iiif-works/#key-concepts-youll-encounter-when-working-with-iiif) which you'll find at the end of this page.

-As you're learning, know that the community is here to help.
-Feel free to reach out on [Slack](http://bit.ly/iiif-slack) or our email discussion list, [iiif-discuss](https://groups.google.com/forum/#!forum/iiif-discuss) with any questions.
+As you are learning, please know that the community is here to help.
+Feel free to reach out on [Slack](http://bit.ly/iiif-slack) or our email discussion list ([iiif-discuss](https://groups.google.com/forum/#!forum/iiif-discuss)) with any questions.
 There's also a [self-paced online tutorial]({{ site.training_url | absolute_url }}/iiif-online-workshop/) that may be a useful next step for newcomers.

+{% include content/full-width-image.html image="assets/images/zeplin/delivery@3x.png" image_link="/assets/images/zeplin/delivery@3x.png" alt_text="delivery diagram" caption="A diagram of how the core IIIF APIs work together." %}

 ## The basics